pcengines/pcengines.github.io/_posts/2019-05-10-PC-Engines-Firmware-v4-9-0-5.md

 2. **Fixed MP table** creation.
 There were small **errors in entries** for PCI interrupts for **xHCI, SDHCI, PCIe bridges**.
 Also added entries for IOMMU and PCIe endpoint devices.
-3. Removed redundant SVI2 message in sign-of-life durign boot process.
+3. Removed redundant SVI2 message in sign-of-life during boot process.
 4. Created **[theory of operation](https://github.com/pcengines/apu2-documentation/blob/master/docs/theory-of-operation.md)**
    for apu firmware features in order to help understand and properly utilize the features and advantages of the PC Engines firmware.
 They have been